nasa/Common-Metadata-Repository/search-app/api_docs.md

   * `include_facets` - If this parameter is set to "true" facets will be included in the collection results (not applicable to opendata results).
 Facets are described in detail below.
   * `hierarchical_facets` - If this parameter is set to "true" and the parameter `include_facets` is set to "true" the facets that are returned will be hierarchical.
 Hierarchical facets are described in the facets section below.
   * `include_highlights` - If this parameter is set to "true", the collection results will contain an additional field, 'highlighted_summary_snippets'.
 The field is an array of strings which contain a snippet of the summary which highlight any terms which match the terms provided in the keyword portion of a search.
 By default up to 5 snippets may be returned with each individual snippet being up to 100 characters, and keywords in the snippets are delineated with begin tag `<em>` and end tag `</em>`.
 This is configurable using `options[highlights][param]=value`.
 Supported option params are `begin_tag`, `end_tag`, `snippet_length` and `num_snippets`.
 The values for `snippet_length` and `num_snippets` must be integers greater than 0.
   * `include_tags` - If this parameter is set (e.g. `include_tags=gov.nasa.earthdata.search.*,gov.nasa.echo.*`), the collection results will contain an additional field 'tags' within each collection.
-The value of the tags field is a list of tag-keys that are associated with the collection.
-Only the tags with tag-key matching the values of `include_tags` parameter (with wildcard support) are included in the results.
+The value of the tags field is a list of tag_keys that are associated with the collection.
+Only the tags with tag_key matching the values of `include_tags` parameter (with wildcard support) are included in the results.
 This parameter is supported in JSON and ATOM result formats.

   _There is a known bug with the `snippet_length` parameter that occasionally leads to snippets that are longer than `snippet_length` characters._